 USBC questions: The local building inspection department should be consulted for information and assistance regarding application of the USBC.
-Additional technical assistance may be obtained by contacting the Department's Division of Building and Fire Regulation at (804) 371-7150.
+Additional technical assistance may be obtained by contacting the State Building Codes Office.

-Statewide Fire Prevention Code (SFPC) questions: The local fire prevention department should be consulted for information and assistance regarding application of the SFPC.
-Additional technical assistance may be obtained by also contacting the Regional State Fire Marshal's office in your area and the State Fire Marshal's Office at (804) 371-0220
+Statewide Fire Prevention Code (SFPC) questions: The local fire prevention department should be consulted for information and assistance regarding application of the SFPC or the State Fire Marshal's Office in localities that do not have a local fire official.
+Additional technical assistance may be obtained by contacting the State Building Codes Office: